 Please see Indomethacin guidelines for latest information on indomethacin & gout.

+Indomethacin (often sold under the Indocin brand name) is the most commonly prescribed anti-inflammatory drug for reducing painful gout swelling.
 It acts upon the hormones that cause swelling and pain.

 It is available as regular capsules, sustained release capsules, liquid and suppositories.
 Recently, it has become available as indomethacin ointment.